gknowles/dimcli/docs/README.md

 Git style subcommands are created by either cli.command("cmd"), which changes the cli objects context to the command, or with opt.command("cmd"), which changes the command the option is for.
-Once the cli object context has been changed it can than be used to add (desciption, footer, options, etc) to the command.
+Once the cli object context has been changed it can than be used to add (description, footer, options, etc) to the command.
 Exactly the same as when working with a simple command line.
 If you pass an empty string to cli.command() or opt.command() it represents the top level processing that takes place before a command has been found.